agent462/sensu-handler-awsdecomm/README.md

 Notables
 --------
-This plugin attempts to catch failures and will alert you so that manual intervention can be taken.
+* This plugin attempts to catch failures and will alert you so that manual intervention can be taken.
-I've tried to incorporate a mildly verbose logging to the sensu-server.log on each step.
+* I've tried to incorporate a mildly verbose logging to the sensu-server.log on each step.
+* Right now this handler only checks us-east-1 and us-west-2.
+This will end up configurable.
+You can manually change this in the meantime.

 Contributions
 -------------